ankeshhacker/Water-Quality-Monitoring-Sensor/README.md

 -> Measures pH, turbidity, and temperature in real-time.
 -> Displays readings on 16x2 LCD and Serial Monitor.
 -> Easily calibratable for different water quality standards.
--> (Optional) Can be upgraded to IoT-enabled using ESP32 to send data to a web dashboard.
+->  Can be upgraded to IoT-enabled using ESP32 to send data to a web dashboard.

 # Hardware Components
 1. Arduino Uno